 We love a good road trip.
 Even if it’s just a quick weekend trip (or day trip) down the coast of California!
 In this post, we want to show you why it’s worth taking the longer route to get from San Fransisco to Santa Cruz.
-From lighthouses to tide pools, fresh seafood to nostalgic roller coasters, I guarantee you will love what the Northern California coast has to offer!

 Though it’s very possible to do the drive from San Francisco to Santa Cruz in 2 hours, you’d be missing out on all the fun along the way.
 As you’ll realize after reading this post, there is so much to see along the way.